inaimathi/kicktracker/README.md

 	- one, we generate more traffic than we ought to
 	- two, we may miss projects depending on how requests are timed.
 	Some kind of caching mechanism solves the first one.
 Not sure how to solve the second outside of heartbeat requests.
-- Filter projects that aren't still open (the point is to catch projects I'd like to kick, not find out about them after the fact)
 - Figure out how to get images working properly in ATOM feeds

 ## License